-A button on the TFT touchscreen overrides the input of the path with tone at the frequency and level currently set.
+A button on the TFT touchscreen inserts tone into the input of the channel path.
+Currently a fixed 1kHz sine signal.
 When tone is applied to a channel an indicator will appear on the input controls, the fader and any meters relevant to the fader as a visual aid to the user.